dylanjwolff/rv-sc/README.md

 I observed a bug on one of my machines that prevented Echidna from fuzzing contracts that compiled with warnings.
 If this occurs, you can use something like the wrapper script in the base directory as your Solc installation.

+I've only tested this tool with solc-v0.4.26.
+Newer versions of Solidity have significantly different syntax and thus may not work out-of-the box.

 #### Echidna

 I used the latest Linux static binary release 1.7.2, available on Github (see Dockerfile)